Concrete Footer Norris TN

 Excavation and base

-Mark where the posts or walls will go and excavate to the proper depth based on local code and the frost line.
-A Concrete Footer Norris TN is generally installed on virgin (undisturbed) soil to help achieve proper bearing capacity and long-term stability.
-In some engineered situations, added base preparation may be specified, but most structural footings rely on firm, native soil conditions.
+Mark the post or wall locations and dig to the required depth based on local code and the frost line.
+A Concrete Footer Norris TN is usually placed on virgin (undisturbed) soil to provide proper bearing capacity and lasting stability.
+In engineered cases, extra base preparation may be required, but most structural footings depend on firm, native soil conditions.

 Forms, pouring, and finishing